pmean/build-website/text/07/MethodologicalFlaws.md

 IRB still justified in asking that the flaw be fixed prior to approval of the research.

-You don\'t have to look too hard for justifying a review of a study\'s methodology.
+You don't have to look too hard for justifying a review of a study's methodology.
 Point \#18 of the Declaration of Helsinki reads:

 > *Medical research involving human subjects should only be conducted if